replikativ/replikativ/README.md

 ## 0.1.1
    - simplify publication messages by breaking them apart and building on snapshot isolation
    - subscription filtering attempt

+# Tasks to get your feet wet
+- Port the tests from midje to `core.test` and [hydrox](https://github.com/helpshift/hydro).
+- Introduce `clojure.spec` to stage/...
+API.
+- Build a package for `npm`.
+- Extend [topiq](https://github.com/replikativ/topiq) by some feature you'd like a social network to have.

 # Roadmap